GSA/fedramp-gov/_posts/2019-05-01-best-practices-for-multi-agency-continuous-monitoring.md

 Evaluation and approval of significant changes is often a sticking point in the management of ATOs for a cloud service across multiple agencies.
 Collaboration Groups should consider the following to streamline processes for proposed changes to a cloud service:
 * Define a ‘lowest common denominator’ for the qualification of a proposed change by a CSP as a significant change.
 Ask: What does each participating agency consider to be a significant a change?
-* Align the group’s significant change protocol to the FedRAMP Significant Change Request Form.
-Leverage FedRAMP’s Significant Change Policies and Procedures
+* Align the group’s significant change protocol to the <a href="https://www.fedramp.gov/assets/resources/templates/FedRAMP-Significant-Change-Form-Template.pdf">FedRAMP Significant Change Request Form</a>.
+Leverage FedRAMP’s <a href="https://www.fedramp.gov/assets/resources/documents/CSP_Significant_Change_Policies_and_Procedures.docx">Significant Change Policy and Procedures</a>
 * Encourage the CSP to clarify anticipated security impact of a proposed change to current agency-specific use cases of the cloud service

 We hope the above best practices further multi-agency collaboration on Continuous Monitoring.
-For additional resources, see below, or visit our FedRAMP website.
+For additional resources, see below, or visit our <a href="https://www.fedramp.gov/">FedRAMP website</a>.
 Additional questions can be addressed to info@fedramp.gov.

 **Additional Resources:**
-* Multi-Agency Continuous Monitoring Guidance
+* <a href="https://www.fedramp.gov/assets/resources/documents/CSP_A_FedRAMP_Authorization_Boundary_Guidance.pdf">Multi-Agency Continuous Monitoring Guidance</a>
-* Continuous Monitoring Strategy Guide
+* <a href="https://www.fedramp.gov/assets/resources/documents/CSP_Continuous_Monitoring_Strategy_Guide.pdf">Continuous Monitoring Strategy Guide</a>
-* Continuous Monitoring Performance Management Guide
+* <a href="https://www.fedramp.gov/assets/resources/documents/CSP_Continuous_Monitoring_Performance_Management_Guide.pdf">Continuous Monitoring Performance Management Guide</a>
-* Significant Change Policy and Procured Guidance
+* <a href="https://www.fedramp.gov/assets/resources/documents/CSP_Significant_Change_Policies_and_Procedures.docx">Significant Change Policy and Procedures Guidance</a>